Coming soon to North Carolina

 The GRIFT Card isn't real yet.
 SB 990 and SB 1006 are.

 I'm Andy Bowline, running for NC State Senate, District 31.
 Every state that has gone universal followed the same path.
-Idaho.
 Florida.
 Arizona.
+Indiana.
+West Virginia.
 Iowa.
 Utah.
-Indiana.
-West Virginia.
 Pilot.
 Expand.
 Universal.
 NC is one step earlier on the same trajectory.